openfheorg/openfhe-development/docs/assets/sphinx_rsts/misc/governance.rst

   committee.
 For example, a finance team may require a static charter.

-All sub-teams must adhere to the governance, policies, and procedures of PALISADE at all times.
+All sub-teams must adhere to the governance, policies, and procedures of OpenFHE at all times.

 Voting
 ----------------------

-This section presents descriptions and criteria for voting items in the PALISADE community.
+This section presents descriptions and criteria for voting items in the OpenFHE community.
 The Steering team is the only team with voting rights.
 Other teams may pass recommendations up to the Steering team for a vote.
 The members of the Steering team may also call a vote on any topic.
 The restrictions on calling a vote are as follows: